magpylib/magpylib/docs/_pages/0_documentation.rst

   POSo = np.tile(poso,(N,1))
   POSm = np.c_[xMag,np.zeros((N,2))]

-  # Evaluation of the *N* fields using vectorized code
+  # Evaluation of the N fields using vectorized code
   Bv = magpy.vector.getBv_magnet('box',MAG,DIM,POSo,POSm)

   # result -----------------------------------
   # Bc == Bv    ... up to some 1e-16

-Compare the computation speed by timing the calssical versus the vectorized code using .e.g the ``time.perf_counter()`` function.
+Compare the computation speed by timing the classical versus the vectorized code using .e.g the ``time.perf_counter()`` function.
 More examples of vectorized code can be found in the :ref:`examples-vector` section.